96boards/website/_product/ce/sophon-edge/README.md

 title: Sophon Edge
 layout: product-display-page
 permalink: /product/sophon-edge/
-shortname: sophon-edge
-#Set this to true and the board will be visible on 96boards.ai
 ai_board: true
 ai_board_desc: >
     The Bitmain Sophon(TM) Edge Developer Board is designed for bringing powerful Deep Learning capability to various types of applications through its quick prototype development.